Acquiring Undervalued Shares for Your Portfolio

-You must be careful not to simply invest in a company because everyone else is running from it; sometimes there is a reason to run!
-There are many companies that aren't worth buying at any price.
-Trash is trash, regardless of how much you pay for it.
+You should not invest in a company simply because everyone else is running from it.
+Sometimes there is a reason to run, and the stock of many companies is not worth buying at any price.

-As always, you should be interested in non-asset intensive businesses with high returns on equity, little or no debt, operating in non-commodity type industries without fixed cost structures.
-You should also attempt to look for undervaluation in larger companies rather than smaller ones.
-In the event of a retail recovery, for example, Wal-Mart is more likely to get back on its feet sooner than a small specialty retailer such as Tuesday Morning.
-The owner of smaller issues may find himself waiting considerably longer for his shares to realize their full value in the market than shareholders of large retailers.
+You should also look for undervaluation in larger rather than smaller companies.
+As an example, in the event of a retail recovery, large retailers such as Walmart will likely be able to get back on their feet sooner than small specialty retailers such as Tuesday Morning.
+The shareholders of small-specialty retailers may have to wait considerably longer for their shares to realize their full value in the market than shareholders of large retailers.

 3. Does Management Have an Excellent Track Record?